libvips/libvips/libvips/foreign/libnsgif/README-ns.md

 This scans the source data and decodes information about each frame, however it doesn't decode any of the bitmap data for the frames.
 The client may call `nsgif_data_scan()` multiple times as source data is fetched.
-Once the function has returned `NSGIF_OK` it has enough data to display at least one frame.
 The early frames can be decoded before the later frames are scanned.
 Frames have to be scanned before they can be decoded.

+This function will sometimes return an error.
+That is OK, and even expected.
+It is fine to proceed to decoding any frames that are available after a scan.
+Some errors indicate that there is a flaw in the source GIF data (not at all uncommon, GIF is an ancient format that has had many broken encoders), or that it has reached the end of the source data.

 > **Note**: The client must not free the data until after calling
 > `nsgif_destroy()`.
 You can move the data, e.g. if you realloc to a bigger